timbrist/structure-light/README.md

 ![ChessBoard](https://github.com/timbrist/structure-light/blob/main/imgs/ChessBoard.png)

 ### USAGE
-If You are interested in this project, I assume that you will install OpenCV3 (only test in version 3.xx).
-And Since you are using OpenCV, I guess you also using CMake;
+To use the code you need to install OpenCV3(only tested in version 3.xx), and also you need to install CMake to configure the code.
 1. `git clone https://github.com/timbrist/structure-light.git`
 2. `cd structure-light`
 3. `mkdir build`